alajillo/lexical/docs/testing.md

 We use Jest to run unit tests in core (`lexical` package).
 The goal is to have a well tested API, enabling us to add or modify features without breaking it.

-To run the tests use:
+To run the tests use:12

 ```
 npm run test-unit